stanbaek/ece487A/_sources/syllabus.md

 :width: 760
 :align: center
 ```

+Electrical and Computer Engineering courses are contract graded using the following 100 point scale.
 <br>
-Electrical and Computer Engineering courses are contract graded using the following 100 point scale:

 |     Grade       |     Grade      |     Grade       |     Grade     |
 |:---------------:|:--------------:|:---------------:|:-------------:|
 | 93 <= A <= 100  | 87 <= B+ < 90  | 77 <= C+ < 80   | 60 <= D < 70  |